MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThread.md

 Note: You can also start a new thread in an existing conversation.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupThread](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupThread?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)